 GERD

-Gastroesophageal reflux disease (GERD) is a chronic (long-lasting) digestive condition in which stomach acid backs up into your esophagus.
-This acid reflux irritates the lining of your esophagus and can cause damage.
+Gastroesophageal reflux disease (GERD) is a chronic (long-lasting) digestive condition where stomach acid backs up into your esophagus.
+This acid reflux irritates and damages the lining of your esophagus.

-Typically the main symptom is heartburn and feeling like your food is coming back up after being swallowed, but it can also cause chest pain.
+The main symptoms you’ll notice are heartburn and feeling like your food is coming back up after being swallowed.
+However, it can

 Irritable bowel syndrome